Loki239/acync_rl_tests/README.md

 # Asynchronous DDPG for Continuous Control

 A robust PyTorch implementation of **Asynchronous Deep Deterministic Policy Gradient (Async-DDPG)** optimized for high-dimensional control tasks like `HumanoidBulletEnv-v0`.
-The implementation incorporates key TD3-style improvements for maximum stability.

 ## Key Features